XinwenD/expense-tracker/README.md

 # Expense Tracker

+* This project created an expense tracker.
+The user can see their balance, track each transaction and add/delete transactions.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Intro

-In the project directory, you can run:
+This project uses React hooks `useState`, `useReducer`,`useContext` and the Context API.

 ### Components